 The Kingdom of Swaziland is a country located in Southern Africa and is relatively small in area, similar in size to Kuwait.
 Swaziland is a landlocked country, bordered by South Africa on three sides except to the east, where it borders Mozambique.
 The country, inhabited primarily by the Swazi people, is named after the 19th century King Mswati II, from whom the people also take their name.

-We leave Reilly's Rock travelling through rural Zululand and proceed to the Hluhluwe uMfolozi Park where we would spend the night at Hilltop Camp.
-The accommodation here is in a brick under thatch chalet, each bedroom with its own private bathroom/wash-basin and toilet.
-Each chalet is also equipped with a fridge.
+We leave Reilly’s Rock travelling through rural Zululand and proceed to the Hluhluwe/Umfolozi Park where we spend the next two nights at Hilltop Camp.
+The accommodation here is in a chalet, each with its own private bathroom/washbasin and toilet.
+These chalets are also equipped with a fridge.

 This first evening we go on a sunset drive in an open game-viewing vehicle with staff from KZN Wildlife, the organisation that is tasked with running this reserve.
 This is to improve on your chances of seeing some of the nocturnal species such as leopard, lion, hyena, genet, bush babies and then the other nocturnal animals such as the owls and nightjars.

 Dinner is served after your return from the sunset drive.